ana0209/ana0209.github.io/_posts/2019-12-26-Matrix-Triangularization-Using-Givens-Rotations.md

 ```
-function R = houseGivens2(A)
+function R = givens2(A)
-% Using Givens rotation for Householder triangularization
+% Using Givens rotation for matrix triangularization
 % Exercise 10.4b) from Numerical Linear Algebra by Trefethen

 [m,n] = size(A);